planetjekyll/quickrefs/FAQ.md

 #### Q: Why are my latest posts not output (when using a loop)?

 Note: By default future posts will not get added to the posts collection.
 To get future posts added use the `future: true` setting in `_config.yml`.
-For example, lets assume today is 2016-10-12 than
+For example, lets assume today is 2016-10-12.

 ```
 _posts/